Back to blog

 What is the best first AI use case for an insurance company?

 The best first use case is usually a narrow, measurable workflow such as claims intake triage, document extraction, underwriting submission review, customer service answer drafting, or fraud queue prioritization.
-It should have enough volume, accessible data, and a clear human review point.
+It should have enough volume, accessible data, a clear metric, and a defined human review point.

 Can AI automate insurance claims decisions?

 AI can automate parts of claims handling, such as classification, document extraction, missing-information checks, and routing.
-Customer-impacting decisions such as payment, denial, coverage interpretation, or fraud referral should include human approval unless the use case is low-risk and carefully governed.
+Customer-impacting decisions such as payment, denial, coverage interpretation, or fraud referral should include human approval unless the use case is low-risk, well-tested, and carefully governed.

 What data is needed for AI in insurance?

 Useful insurance AI data may include policy records, claim files, documents, images, adjuster notes, underwriting submissions, customer interactions, payments, third-party enrichment, and historical outcomes.
-The data also needs clear permissions, labels, quality checks, and lineage for review.
+The data also needs clear permissions, labels, quality checks, lineage, and retention rules.

 How should insurers govern generative AI?